 How do you pick out a detergent for sensitive skin?

-Checking the ingredient list for irritants like fragrances, preservatives, dyes, etc. is always the best way to find a detergent for sensitive skin.
-Looking for claims like "gentle," "sensitive," "plant-based," and "hypoallergenic" are also a great way to narrow down your choices, but note that these are just a starting point, and your decision should not be solely made on these.
+Checking the ingredient list for irritants, such as fragrances, preservatives, or dyes, is always the best way to find a detergent for sensitive skin.
+Looking for claims like "gentle," "sensitive," "plant-based," and "hypoallergenic" is also a great way to narrow down your choices, but note that these are just a starting point, and your decision should not be solely made on these.
 Some detergents can also have seals from the National Eczema Association and the National Psoriasis Foundation, which can also be a great indicator that it's safe for sensitive skin.

 Why Trust The Spruce?

-This roundup was written by Theresa Holland, a Portland-based toddler mom and professional writer with inherently sensitive skin and substantial experience researching, reviewing, and writing about household products.
+Theresa Holland also contributed to this story.
+Holland is a Portland-based toddler mom and professional writer with inherently sensitive skin and substantial experience researching, reviewing, and writing about household products.
 When researching product picks for this roundup, she considered affordability, scent, effectiveness, and firsthand feedback from our product testers.